Code-Institute-Submissions/KarolSU96-PP3/README.md

 PEP8  https://pep8ci.herokuapp.com/ - All clear, no errors found

+## Bugs

+During the development I encountered a bug in computer_grid function.
+The board of the computer had visible ships all the time.
+I solved this bug by duplicating the board and printing only the hits and misses on the copy.
 ## Deployment

 This project was deployed using Code Institute's mock terminal for Heroku.